 On top of that, elephants are unfortunately often utilized by humans for purposes such as tourism.
 Many places still offer elephant rides as a business.
-Even some orphanage are disguised as sanctuaries but really meant to attract naive tourists.
+Even some orphanages are disguised as sanctuaries but really meant to attract naive tourists.

 If you care for the wellbeing of elephants, please do not support places that chain them up.
 Elephants are wild animals.
-The only way acceptable way for us to interact with them is from afar, letting them roam free.
+The only acceptable way for us to interact with them is from afar, letting them roam free.
 With so many national parks in Sri Lanka, there are endless opportunities to see elephants.
 The parks have done a wonderful job of protecting wildlife while making them accessible.
 So say no to captivity, go on a safari!

 Minneriya National Park